PyAbel/PyAbel/doc/transform_methods/rbasex-math.rst

-from a quadratic minimization (“least-squares”) problem, which is equivalent to the original problem, but makes evident that for ill-conditioned problems the minimum is very “flat”, and many different :math:`\mathbf x` can be accepted as a solution.
+from a quadratic minimization (“least-squares”) problem, which is equivalent to the original problem, but makes evident that for ill-conditioned problems the minimum is very “flat”, and many different vectors :math:`\mathbf x` can be accepted as a solution.

 The idea of `Tikhonov regularization
 <https://en.wikipedia.org/wiki/Tikhonov_regularization>`_ is to add some small